Why Are Credit Cards Useful?

 Do credit cards help your credit score?

-Responsible use of a credit card can help you build credit.
-If you pay at least the minimum due every month, you can establish an on-time payment history, which is a positive thing.
+Responsible use of a credit card may positively impact your credit score.
+If you pay at least the minimum due on time every month (or ideally, more than the minimum), you can establish an on-time payment history, which is a positive thing.
 However, you need to watch your credit utilization ratio, the amount of your credit card limit that you are spending.

 Can store credit cards help you build credit?

-Most credit cards will help you build credit, as long as you are paying your debt on time and the card reports data to the credit card bureaus.
-Even store credit cards build credit as long as the card meets this criteria.
+Different types of credit cards might help build credit, as long as the user is paying their debt on time and maintaining a low credit utilization ratio, and the card issuer reports this data to the credit card bureaus.
+Store credit cards may help build credit as long as the card and the cardholder meet this criteria.

 What are the benefits to credit cards?

-There are many benefits to having and using a credit card.
-These can include safety, rewards, tracking your spending, convenience, and building credit.
+There are a number of potential benefits to having and using a credit card.
+These include rewards, helping to track spending, convenience, and possibly, when used responsibly, building credit.

 Photo credit: iStock/pixelfit